linux-tools/Gentoo-PackageManager-TUI/README.en.md

 #### Instructions

 Please enter numbers and do not enter strings at random.
 Considering that it is used on the server, it temporarily supports English!
-Chinese follow-up support (please run under X11, wayland or a terminal that supports Chinese for the Chinese version)
+Chinese follow-up support (please run under X11, wayland or a terminal that supports Chinese for the Chinese version).
 Please follow the menu prompts.

 #### Introduction to the software interface